-Since I taught in a high school classroom, I have felt that something was inherently wrong with the way we teach.
-But I still came home, eleven years ago to homeschool, and tried to recreate all I knew–all any of us know–the only way to “do school”.
+Ever since I taught in a high school classroom, I have felt that something was inherently wrong with the way we teach.
+But I still came home, fourteen years ago to homeschool, and tried to recreate all I knew–all any of us know–the only way to “do school.”

 But what if a method, so ingrained that the suggestion of something different sounds like heresy, is a bad way?
 That is, I feel, precisely the case with our modern education.